sergueik/springboot_study/basic-tomcat-filter/README.md

 ### Info

-This directory contins a replica of the project  [](https://github.com/ggrandes/headers-servlet-filter)
+This directory contins a replica of the [Headers Servlet Filter](https://github.com/ggrandes/headers-servlet-filter) project

 It is used with Docker basic tomcat image - the build places the filter jar into catalina lib and updates the `web.xml` then runs the test